Eating Habits You Think Are Healthy But Could Be Harmful - 01/04/2022

 9. …or several glasses of wine

 The popular saying “everything in excess is bad” also applies to wine consumption.
-Although the presence of substances known as polyphenols makes the drink an ally for cardiovascular health, it is necessary to remember that wine is an alcoholic beverage.
+Although the presence of substances known as polyphenols makes the drink an ally for cardiovascular health, it must be remembered that wine is an alcoholic beverage.
 Therefore, exceeding the recommendation of “a glass of wine a day” can be dangerous for the liver and even cause the opposite effect to the desired one, damaging the heart.

 10. Take over-the-counter multivitamins